 Feeling suffocated, she wants to escape her Diaspora reality and face what is the subject of it for her: the Turk; so, she goes to Turkey.

-Toumani takes us through her taxing journey in this post-genocidal country as a Diaspora Armenian, with all the psychological accouterments, but with the conviction to try.
+Toumani takes us through her taxing journey in this post-genocidal country as a Diaspora Armenian, with all the psychological accoutrements, but with the conviction to try.
 Toumani meets with Turkish citizens of every stripe: socialists, Kurds, “White Turks,” nationalists, revisionists, intellectuals, historians, faux-historians, townsfolk, and urbanites.

 She shares with us the neuroses felt by an Armenian living among Turks: do you tell them you’re Armenian?
 Are they judging you when you do?
 Do they care?
 Should you treat her differently because she’s a Turk?
 Should you find out their views about the Genocide before deciding whether or not you like them?
-And the exhaustion this exercise, repeated, causes for a person – which ultimately becomes her motivation for moving back to the U.S.
+And the exhaustion this exercise, repeated, causes a person – which ultimately becomes her motivation for moving back to the U.S.

 While living there, however, it becomes clear that Toumani is a woman who wants Turkey to have a reckoning with the Genocide and its consequences — she just doesn’t understand how it should be done, though she’s there to try and find out.